glxcierx/glxcierx/README.md

 @decayingcorpses , @promiseduo , @mochifabrication-blip , @derapchv are awesome

+no im not a spam follower, I just like following people who I find cool..

 <!--
 **glxcierx/glxcierx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.